 - It can’t fold up for easy storage

 - Least amount of simulated gradient at just 10%

-Since the company was acquired by Garmin in 2019, Tacx now offers a premium model, the Tacx NEO 2T Smart Trainer that takes your indoor training to the next level with its robust features.
+Since Garmin acquired the company in 2019, Tacx offers a premium model, the Tacx NEO 2T Smart Trainer, that takes your indoor training to the next level with its robust features.

 All five smart trainers provide you with a great indoor riding experience when the weather turns or if you need additional training.
 These smart trainers are already equipped with the ability to pair with a handful of cycling apps to enhance your virtual rides.

 Given the details and different pros and cons listed above, we hope this list helps you narrow down the perfect smart trainer that best fits your indoor cycling needs.

 We sometimes use affiliate links in our content from Amazon and others.
 It doesn’t cost you anything but helps us pay our expenses.
 Thank you for the support!
 Last update on 2023-05-29 / Affiliate links / Images from Amazon Product Advertising API